-RHEINZINK Panels Enhance Design in Major Renovation of University of Notre Dame Locker Room
+RHEINZINK Panels Enhance University of Notre Dame Locker Room

 Originally constructed in 1930 and steeped in tradition, the University of Notre Dame Stadium remains an iconic symbol of the history of the storied football program.
 Although significantly expanded in 1999, the facilities at “the house that Rockne built” received relatively minimal upgrades and improvements over the years.
 And alterations had left an eclectic mix of building styles.